hudhaifas/silverstripe-familytree/README.md

-# Silverstripe Family Tree
+# Silverstripe Genealogist
-Family Tree module for the SilverStripe CMS
+Genealogist module for the SilverStripe CMS

 ### Requirements
  - SilverStripe 3.2.*